 - CI/CD pipeline integration

-While Heroku set the standard for PaaS solutions, the current market offers numerous compelling alternatives.
-Kapstan.io emerges as the leading choice, providing a comprehensive feature set that matches and exceeds Heroku's capabilities.
+While Heroku set the standard for PaaS solutions, the current market offers numerous compelling Heroku alternatives.
+We're obviously biased, but we'd like to think we're a solid option if this is a migration that you are considering.
 While each alternative has its strengths, Kapstan.io's balance of developer experience, enterprise features, and competitive pricing makes it an excellent choice for businesses of all sizes.

 Remember that migration from Heroku doesn't have to be overwhelming.
-Many of these alternatives offer migration tools and documentation to help smooth the transition.
 Take time to evaluate your needs, test different options, and choose the platform that best aligns with your team's capabilities and business goals.
+If you're looking for a solution without platform lock in, that also doesn't require you to actively manage your infrastructure, we hope you give us a try.